vivianaquintero-creator/hw4-mlops/README.md

 # Olist Customer Satisfaction Prediction API

-A REST API that predicts whether an Olist customer will leave a positive review (4-5 stars) based on order and delivery features.
-Built with Flask, containerized with Docker, and deployed on Render.com.
+For HW4, I depoloyed the LIght GBM model that I built in HW2 as a live REST API.
+The model will predict whether an Olist customer will leave a positive or negative review based on order and delivery feature.
+This will be more like a early warning system for dissatisfied customers.

 ## Live URL
 [https://your-app.onrender.com](https://hw4-mlops-k1h1.onrender.com)